We find a measurement gap in 100% of the accounts we audit. See what is hiding in yours. We find gaps in 100% of audits. Get your free audit

 PPC Ad Copy Tip #1: Know your Visitor's Doubts

-When talking about your product, you must know your the objections of your potential customer.
-This way, you can cater your copy to their needs and convince them to trust you.
+When you write about your product, you have to know your potential customer's objections.
+That way you can shape the copy to their needs and earn their trust.

 Knowing what they doubt, you can focus on the benefits you offer & show how you can solve their problem.

-Here’s an ad from Zip Moving & Storage that addresses the amount of involvement during moving.
-Through the form of a question, the company dismantles any disbelief and affirms – full service means full moving service.
+Here's an ad from Zip Moving & Storage that addresses how much work a move involves.
+By asking a question, the ad clears the doubt and answers it: full service means full moving service.
 Nothing less.

 Full service disclaimer to dismantle potential customers' doubts